nansencenter/NEDAS/README.md

 * **scripts/** contains top-level bash control scripts such as `run_cycle.sh`, `run_forecast.sh` for a cycling DA experiment.
 Some model-specific scripts are located in their own `models/<model>/` directories, including initialisation scripts, run scripts, and post-processing scripts.

 * **tutorials/** contains some Jupyter notebooks to illustrate how key functions work.
-Remember to enter your Python environment and `set -a; source $CONFIG_FILE`, before you start the notebook server.
+Remember to enter your Python environment and `set -a; source $config_file`, before you start the notebook server.
 Note that all notebooks run in single processor mode.

 ## The DA Problem and Basic Design <a name='basic_design'></a>

 DA seeks to optimally combine information from model forecasts and observations to obtain the best estimate of state/parameters of a dynamical system, which is called the analysis.
 The challenges in solving the analysis for modern geophysical models are: 1) the large-dimensional model state and observations, and 2) the nonlinearity in model dynamics and in state-observation relation.

-To address the first challenge, we employ distributed memory parallel computation strategy, since the entire ensemble state maybe too large to fit in the RAM of a single computer.
+To address the first challenge, we employ distributed-memory parallel computation strategy, since the entire ensemble state maybe too large to fit in the RAM of a single computer.
 And for the second challenge, we seek to test and compare new nonlinear DA methods (in the literature, or still in people's head) to try to tackle the problem.

 A compromise is made in favor of code flexibility than its runtime efficiency.
 We aim for more modular design so that components in the DA algorithm can be easily changed/upgraded/compared.
 A pause-restart strategy is used: the model writes the state to restart files, then DA reads those files and computes the analysis and outputs to the updated files, and the model continues running.
 This is "offline" assimilation.
 In operational systems, sometimes we need "online" algorithms where everything is hold in the memory to avoid slow file I/O.  NEDAS provides parallel file I/O, not suitable for time-critical applications, but efficient enough for most research and development purposes.